ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   <figcaption className="mt-0">Building a neighborhood of voxels around our segment.
 Everything inside the neighborhood is used for texturing.</figcaption>
 </figure>

-To generate the composite .tif file, called `<segmentnumber>.tif`, `vc_render` searched through this neighborhood, gathering the voxel intensities, and placed the results of that search in the flattened output image.
+To generate the composite .tif file, called `<SegmentNumber>.tif`, `vc_render` searched through this neighborhood, gathering the voxel intensities, and placed the results of that search in the flattened output image.

 The ppm file that we generated contains a mapping between our flattened output image and the original 3D surface.
 With this file, we transformed the 3D neighborhood into a simplified surface volume.
 That process looks something like this: